Rangzieb Ahmed: Appeal quashed

 During the appeal hearing in 2010, Ahmed's QC, Joel Bennathan, claimed he was beaten and had three of his fingernails pulled out with pliers over the course of three days - and that the UK was "complicit" in acts of torture.
 He argued that the trial judge should have halted the proceedings against him as an abuse of process.

 Ahmed's allegations were rejected at his appeal hearing, his appeal dismissed and his application to have his case be heard by the Supreme Court turned down.
 On 25 February 2010, Lord Justice Hughes ruled that Ahmed's conviction by the jury was safe.
 He supported the trial judge's original findings: "...that torture had not been demonstrated to have occurred, and had been demonstrated not to have occurred before the sole occasion when Rangzieb said he had been seen by British officers."

 On the suggestion of outsourcing torture by British authorities, the trial judge had found "simply no evidence that they had assisted or encouraged the Pakistani detainers to detain him unlawfully or to ill-treat him in any way, whether amounting to torture or not".
-Ahmed has since applied to have his case reviewed by Strasbourg.
+Ahmed has since applied to have his case reviewed by the European Court of Human Rights.